-Started my career at the port in 2008 as a contracted Security Guard, in 2011 I joined Portsmouth City Council as a Freight Security Assistant.
+I started my career at the port in 2008 as a contracted Security Guard and in 2011 ioined the main Portsmouth International Port team as a Freight Security Assistant.
 I remained in this role for the 8 years and covered the Traffic Supervisor position frequently during the 8 years here.
-In 2019 I was successful with my application to become Port is maintained in accordance with a Security Supervisor and I continued in this role until October 2021 when I was further successful in my application for Assistant Duty Port Operations Manager.
+In 2019 I was successful with my application Port is maintained in accordance with to become a Security Supervisor and I continued in this role until October 2021 when I was further successful in my application for Assistant Duty Port Operations Manager.
 I have been working at Portsmouth International Port for 17 years.